VFF Workshops and Events &

 ||Field study 3: More soil examination, focusing on wetland soils and soils that form along streams or acid forest soils formed in kamic materials (Walpole, Elmwood, and Stetson)

 How to Register: Download the registration form here.
 On it you’ll find detailed information about the registration process, including fees, cancellation policies, directions to course meeting sites, etc. Please complete the registration form and mail with check payment to VERMONT FAMILY FORESTS at the address indicated on the form.
 We will hold your payment until we reach the minimum number of students required for offering the course.
 If we have already reached the course’s maximum student capacity by the time you submit your registration, we will place you on a waiting list.

 About the Instructor

 Wendy Sue Harper, Ph.D. has over 25 years of experience in college-level education and agricultural technical assistance.
 Her undergraduate and graduate degrees were in soil science.
 She has taught soil science, ecological agriculture, and composting using skill-building approaches at Green Mountain College, the University of Vermont, and Dartmouth College.
-Wendy Sue teaches soils and/or composting to the Master Gardeners and Master Composters and has worked for UVM-Extension, Northeast-SARE, and NOFA-VT.
+Wendy Sue teaches Agricultural Biodiversity at Green Mountain College and soils and composting to the Master Gardeners and Master Composters and has worked for UVM-Extension, Northeast-SARE, and NOFA-VT.
 Currently, Wendy Sue provides educational and technical services to the farming and gardening community through her business, WSH Consulting, in Monkton, VT.